Poincar\'e series of valuations on functions over a field: The classical Poincar e series of a curve valuation

-Following the notations of Remark~\ref{rational}, the integral closure $\b{R}$ of the local ring $R = \K[[x,y]]/(F)$ of the algebroid curve defined by $F$ is a valuation ring and is isomophic to $\K'[[u]]$ ($u$ is an uniformizing parameter).
+Following the notations of Remark~\ref{rational}, the integral closure $\b{R}$ of the local ring $R = \K[[x,y]]/(F)$ of the algebroid curve defined by $F$ is a valuation ring and is isomorphic to $\K'[[u]]$ ($u$ is an uniformizing parameter).
 One has: